amaanshaikz/studio-master/AUTH_SETUP.md

 # NextAuth Configuration
 NEXTAUTH_URL=http://localhost:9002
 NEXTAUTH_SECRET=your_nextauth_secret_key_here

+# Google OAuth Configuration
+GOOGLE_CLIENT_ID=your_google_client_id
+GOOGLE_CLIENT_SECRET=your_google_client_secret
 ```

 ## Supabase Setup

 1. Create a new Supabase project at https://supabase.com
 2. Get your project URL and API keys from the project settings
+3. Run the SQL migration in `supabase-migration.sql` to create the required tables
-3. The authentication tables will be automatically created by NextAuth
+4. The authentication tables will be automatically managed by NextAuth with the Supabase adapter

+## Google OAuth Setup

+1. Go to the Google Cloud Console (https://console.cloud.google.com/)
+2. Create a new project or select an existing one
+3. Enable the Google+ API
+4. Go to Credentials and create an OAuth 2.0 Client ID
+5. Add your domain to the authorized origins
+6. Add `http://localhost:9002/api/auth/callback/google` to authorized redirect URIs
+7. Copy the Client ID and Client Secret to your `.env.local` file

 ## Generate NextAuth Secret